 Every industry, every role faces some type of automation “intrusion” at some point.
 The role of a Site Reliability Engineer (SRE) is no different.
 Just as an SRE wouldn’t consider the best way to learn of an outage is when customers start complaining, an SRE also wouldn’t want to shy away from automation where it makes sense.
 Part of an SREs duties are to create automation for cloud-native systems in order to reduce MTTR and create organization wide optimization.

 So can we automate all the SRE duties and eliminate the role?
 Far from it.
 Google posted a great article on SRE automation, how they thought they were automating themselves out of jobs when in fact it turned out to free up time to focus on things that could help the business instead of constant tedious tasks or firefighting.

 Don’t be a Luddite.

 Fylamynt has created the world’s first enterprise ready low code platform for building, running and analyzing SRE cloud workflows.
-With Fylamynt an SRE can automate the parts of the runbook that are the most time consuming, allowing them to make decisions where their expertise is needed.
+With Fylamynt an SRE can achieve runbook automation for the parts that are the most time consuming, allowing them to make decisions where their expertise is needed.
 You can also find runbook examples, and steps on creating runbooks.